Welcome to MusicDayz

 Tiny Tim plays at The Cavendish Club, Sheffield, UK.

-Sha Na Na, Elvin Bishop and Tower Of Power play the first of four nights at the Fillmore West, San Francisco, California, USA.
+Sha Na Na, Elvin Bishop and Tower Of Power play the third of four nights at the Fillmore West, San Francisco, California, USA.

-Showaddywaddy play at The Wyvern Theatre, Swindon, Wiltshire, England, UK, Europe, supported by Roman Holiday.
+Showaddywaddy play at The O asis, Swindon, Wiltshire, England, UK, Europe.

-The 60s Golden Greats nostalgia tour, featuring Bobby Vee, The Searchers and Chris Montez, plays at the Liesure Centre, Hereford, UK.
+The 60s Golden Greats nostalgia tour, featuring Bobby Vee, The Searchers and Chris Montez, plays at the International Centre, Bournemouth, UK, with special guests Marmalade.

-The 60s Golden Greats nostalgia tour, featuring Bobby Vee, The Searchers and Chris Montez, plays at The Dominion Theatre, London, UK.
+The 60s Golden Greats nostalgia tour, featuring Bobby Vee, The Searchers and Chris Montez, plays at The Empire Theatre, Sunderland, UK.

 Frank Ocean releases his debut EP Nostalgia Ultra as a mixtape via Ocean's personal blog.